zproksi/bpatch/README.md

 ## Description

-`bpatch` is an application designed to transform a file's data based on customizable replacement rules.
-These rules are conveniently outlined in the universally recognized [JSON] format.
-The truly powerful feature of `bpatch` lies in its flexibility, allowing for various byte sequences to be set according to user preference.
-Additionally, it provides a robust choice of replacement modes; offering sequential, parallel, and mixed modes to cater to all possible data manipulation needs.
-You can familiarize yourself with the application's user manual by running it without any parameters.
-Alternatively, you can explore the [`consoleparametersreader.cpp`][consoleparametersreader_cpp] file to understand the code base.
+`bpatch` is an application designed to transform a file's data based on easily readable and editable replacement rules.
+These rules are established in [JSON] format.
+Functionality provides sequential, parallel, and mixed modes to perform all possible data manipulation needs.
+Investigate [`bpatch_json.md`][bpatch_json_md] to acquire more details of the current set of possibilities

 ## File Descriptions

 The `bpatch` package exposes next group of files to user: